Many people experience heartburn.

 In and of itself, acid reflux is not a major problem with life insurance, but rather the complications that can result from an advanced case.
-Acid reflux can result in damage to the esophagus, that can include ulceration.
+Acid reflux can result in damage to the esophagus, which can include ulceration.
 This can lead to erosive esophagitis and esophageal bleeding.

 Underwriting will want to determine how severe your acid reflux condition is.
-They will want to know if you are taking an over-the-counter medication and if it’s controlling the condition.
+They will want to know if you are taking over-the-counter medication and if it’s controlling the condition.
 You can get an approval with a preferred rating if the condition is well controlled.